learn-co-curriculum/bash-tutorial/README.md

 ```
 Both are valid input options.

 **Note:** *Combining flags is only valid for single-letter options.
-A "long option" such as* `-force` *is defined with more than one character and must be entered with its own flag.*
+A "long option" such as* `--force` *is defined with more than one character and must be entered with its own flag.*

 You have a lot of programs and commands available to you.
 Useful ones include `open`, `cat`, and `ps`.